Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Patents for the Karaoke Machine and the 1990s

-As we mentioned above, there are disputes around the word karaoke, and this is because Inoue never bothered to patent his invention (if he had, he would have become a wealthy man).
+As we mentioned above, there are disputes over the term "karaoke" because Inoue never bothered to patent his invention (if he had, he would have become a wealthy man).

 Some people participating in a karaoke night.